PandoDaily: History

 PandoDaily was started by former TechCrunch writer Sarah Lacy on January 16, 2012.
 At the time, Business Insider called it "TechCrunch 2.0".
 It billed itself at launch as "the site of record for Silicon Valley".

 The name was inspired by a tree colony in Utah, Pando, whose massive root system covers 106 acres and is continually sprouting new stems or trunks, even after wildfires have destroyed existing trunks.
 "It’s the perfect metaphor for what I love about Silicon Valley.
 It’s not just individual hot startups of-the-moment; it’s that unique startup ecosystem that continually shoots up new companies no matter how frothy or scorched everything above ground gets", she wrote.

 At launch, PandoDaily had a number of staff writers and guest contributors including Michael Arrington (founder of TechCrunch), Paul Carr, M.G.
 Siegler, and Farhad Manjoo.
 Because of a disagreement, Michael Arrington and M.G.
 Siegler stopped writing for PandoDaily, but they acquired new technology writers including Greg Kumparak (formerly of TechCrunch).

 In November 2013, it was announced that PandoDaily had acquired NSFW Corp, a politics-and-humor website founded by technology journalist Paul Carr.
 PandoDaily stated that the goal of the acquisition was to double down on investigative reporting.
 Carr then became editorial director of PandoDaily.

-As of 2013, PandoDaily has acquired the URL "pando.com" of the defunct Pando's peer-to-peer file-sharing website.

 In late June 2015, PandoDaily switched to a subscription model, with most of their articles behind a paywall.
 Any subscriber could unlock an article for 48 hours (with a limit of 20 unlocks per month) and the authors and editors generally unlocked recent articles and tweeted them to readers.
 Their main reason for the change was to maintain their editorial independence and integrity without being too dependent on particular advertisers (for revenue) or particular investors.

 On October 23, 2019, Lacy announced that Pando had been sold to one of its partners, BuySellAds, and that she had retired from journalism to focus on her new venture Chairman Mom—a community for "working women".
 Lacy cited a history of sexual harassment as justification, explaining that Silicon Valley was "a place where I've been lied about, where VCs have arm-twisted editors to fire me, where billionaires have threatened those doing business with me to cut all ties.
 It's a place where I've had people turn on me again and again and again simply for doing my job.
 It's a place I've been betrayed by people I trusted.
 It's a place where one-time friends threatened my children because I wrote about things they did."

-As of March 2022, the pando.com domain is occupied by a separate company called Pando HR Inc. The former content is still available at pandodaily.com.